Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Classical-Quantum period correspondence

 Thus, the set of transverse types $\Delta(0)$ consists only of $\tau$.
 Applying the main result of \cite{toricglue} gives the result up to a splitting multiplicity calculation.

-To compute the splitting multiplicity, after recalling the morphism of abelian groups $\epsilon_\tau: \tilde{\tau}_{0,\ZZ}^{gp} \times \prod_{i=1}^k \tilde{\tau}_{i,\ZZ}^{gp} \rightarrow \Lambda_{\sigma}^k$ whose kernel is $\tilde{\tau}_{\ZZ}^{gp}$, consider the following diagram with exact rows and columns:
+To compute the splitting multiplicity, after recalling the morphism of abelian groups $\epsilon_\tau: \tilde{\tau}_{0,\ZZ}^{gp} \times \prod_{i=1}^k \tilde{\tau}_{i,\ZZ}^{gp} \rightarrow (\sigma^k_\NN)^{gp}$ whose kernel is $\tilde{\tau}_{\NN}^{gp}$, consider the following diagram with exact rows and columns:

-The left column is the exact sequence defining $k_\tau$, the middle column is the product of the exact sequences defining $k_{\tau_i}$, and the isomorphism $\tilde{\tau}_0^{gp} \rightarrow \Lambda_\sigma \times \ZZ^k$.
+The left column is the exact sequence defining $k_\tau$ , the middle column is the product of the exact sequences defining $k_{\tau_i}$, and the isomorphism $\tilde{\tau}_0^{gp} \rightarrow \sigma_{\NN}^{gp} \times \ZZ^k$.
 The exactness of the third row shows

 By the main theorem of \cite{toricglue}, the multiplicity we wish to compute is $|coker(\epsilon_{\tau})|$.
-Hence, we produce the desired formula in the case that all type $\tau_i$ are non trivial broken line types.
+Hence, we produce the desired formula in the case that all types $\tau_i$ are non trivial broken line types.

-If one of the tropical types $\tau_i$ are trivial broken line types, by cutting only along edges containing $v_{out}$, the same analysis as above but forgetting the trivial broken lines types shows the formula holds in general.
+If one of the tropical types $\tau_i$ are trivial broken line types, by cutting only along edges containing $v_{out}$, the same analysis as above but forgetting the trivial broken line types shows the formula holds in general.

 \end{proof}

 Using this decomposition of $\delta_*([\mathscr{M}(X,\pmb\tau)]^{vir})$, after recalling $N_{\pmb\tau_i} := \frac{1}{|Aut(\tau_i)|}deg[\mathscr{M}(X,\pmb\tau_i)]^{vir}$ from \cite{scatt} Section $3.3$, we observe the following corollary: